 My name is Darren Williams and I am one of six Constituency Party representatives elected by party members to Labour’s National Executive Committee, alongside Yasmine Dar, Huda Elmi, Rachel Garnham, Ann Henderson, Jon Lansman, Nav Mishra, Claudia Webbe and Pete Willsman.

 I have been an active Labour party member for twenty-seven years, working in every election for the return of Labour candidates.
 For most of my time in the party, I have been a branch officer and a member of the GMC.
 I have been a constituency delegate to numerous conferences and represented Welsh CLPs on the National Policy Forum for five years.
 I have also recently been elected to the Welsh Executive Committee, having previously served on that body in 1997-98.
 I was elected for South Wales Central alongside Christine Newman, and we will produce joint reports where applicable.
-For three years, I worked at the National Assembly for Wales as a researcher and press officer for Carwyn Jones AM and John Griffiths AM.
-And since December 2013, I have been a Cardiff city and county councillor.
+For three years, I worked at the National Assembly for Wales as a researcher and press officer for Carwyn Jones AM and John Griffiths AM and between December 2013 and May 2017, I was a Cardiff city and county councillor.

 What I stand for